cosmin-bianu/dcdashboard/README.md

   python3 manage.py runserver
   ```

-3. Make not of the port and connect to localhost:[port] with your favourite browser
+3. Make note of the port and connect to localhost:[port] with your favourite browser

 <!-- ROADMAP -->
 ## Roadmap